Communist Party of Belgium: History

 During the Second World War, the party had to go underground during German occupation.
+Communist leaders, including Julien Lahaut, organized the “strike of the 100,000,” aimed at slowing down production and weakening the German war effort.
 The party was also closely affiliated with the Partisans Armés, a resistance group during the occupation, however in 1943 much of the party leadership was arrested by German forces.
 After the end of the war, the party was strengthened and won 23 seats in the parliamentary elections.
 The party participated in a coalition government with the socialists and the liberals from 1946 to 1947.
+In the aftermath of the Liberation, the PCB called for severe repression of collaborators, before later showing a certain leniency toward minor collaborators, whom it considered victims of an overly harsh justice system, while the most significant collaborators, drawn from wealthy circles, most often escaped punishment.

 On 18 August 1950 the party chairman, Julien Lahaut, was assassinated.
 No one was ever sentenced for the murder.
 In 2015, however, a team of Belgian historians concluded that it had been orchestrated by anti-communist elements inside the intelligence services, with a prominent role for the agent André Moyen.

 In the mid 1960s the U.S. State Department estimated the party membership to be approximately 9,890.

 The party briefly flirted with the Eurocommunist tendency in the 1970s, but retained an ambiguous relationship with Eurocommunism: it did not entirely reject the Soviet model and remained sceptical towards the formation of a Western European power bloc.

 KPB/PCB lost its parliamentary presence in 1985.

 In 1989 KPB/PCB was divided into two separate parties, Kommunistische Partij in Flanders and Parti Communiste in Wallonia.

 Several foreign communist parties, American, British, German, French and Dutch, had branches in Belgium.